ArnoSaine/postinumero/packages/react-auth/README.md

 ### `<IsAuthenticated>`

 Renders the content only for authenticated users.
-Optionally renders a fallback UI for non-authenticated users.
+Optionally renders the fallback UI for non-authenticated users.

 **`fallback: element` (optional)**